Balancing Inventory with General Ledger ‘made easy’

 2001… My discovery of JD Edwards

 Switching to JD Edwards ERP was a relief on several fronts.
-No more mystery about where the system stored the data, export data to Excel (even for end users) and even the possibility to reconcile G/L transaction in the ledger itself, even though it was still a challenge sometimes and mostly manual.
-And balancing inventory with G/L was still a challenge.
+No more mystery about where the system stored the data, export data to Excel (even for end users) and even the possibility to reconcile General Ledger transaction in the ledger itself, even though it was still a challenge sometimes and mostly manual.
+And balancing inventory with General Ledger was still a challenge.

-After years of being mainly involved in software development (additional JD Edwards modules for local government), I once again found myself working for companies with inventory and manufacturing.
+After years of being involved in software development (additional JD Edwards modules for local government), I once again found myself working for companies with inventory and manufacturing.
 And of course….
-Balancing inventory with G/L. That was still a challenge.
-DMAAIs, G/L classes, Product costing, manufacturing accounting, shipments, RMA, Sales update, Intercompany sales orders, Inventory receipts, adjustments.
+Balancing inventory with General Ledger.
+That was still a challenge.
+DMAAIs, General Ledger classes, Product costing, manufacturing accounting, shipments, RMA, Sales update, Intercompany sales orders, Inventory receipts, adjustments.
 You Name it.

 And how to determine the actual inventory value?
 By calculation Q * P of course, but which Q and which P?
-And how to do that, a few days after the end of the period?
+And how and when do you do that?
+A few days after the end of the period?
 By taking a snapshot of your current inventory position at midnight?
 And what if you’re in a 24/7 production environment?
-And last but not least … if the inventory is out of balance, how do you know where to look and how to solve it?
+And last but not least… if the inventory is out of balance, how do you know where to look and how to solve it?
 Preferably so that you will not be confronted with old mistakes and subsequent corrections.
 And without resorting a ‘lump sum’ booking that you cannot explain to your accountant.
 And by inventory account.

 Fortunately, the explanation of suspense accounts was much easier.
 Or at least for those companies that use the Account Reconciliation module from Cadran Consultancy.